A. T. Pannirselvam

-Rao Bahadur Sir Arogyaswami Thamaraiselvam Pannirselvam (1 June 1888 – 1 March 1940) was an Indian attorney, landlord, politician and leader of the Justice Party.
-He was born in a royal family of Udayar community from Thanjavur district, Tamil Nadu.
+Rao Bahadur Sir Annasamy Thamaraiselvam Pannirselvam (1 June 1888 – 1 March 1940) was an Indian attorney, landlord, politician and leader of the Justice Party.

+Early life

+Pannirselvam was born on 1 June 1888 into a Udayar community family from Selvapuram in nannilam taluk in present-day Tiruvarur district, Tamil Nadu, India).

 Political career

 Pannirselvam was the leader of the Tanjore Municipal Corporation during 1918–20 and a member of the Tanjore District board during 1924–30.
 He was an alumnus of Cambridge University and the first Indian Christian to be appointed as adviser to the Lord Zetland, Secretary of State for India.
 He attended the 1930 Round Table Conference on India as a nominee of the Viceroy to represent Indian Christians.

 In 1937, Pannirselvam succeeded Mohammad Usman as the Minister for Home of the Madras Presidency, in the Raja of Bobbili cabinet.
 In 1936 he became the member for Home in the Executive Council of the Governor of Madras – Lord Erskine.
 He also served as the Minister for Home and Finance, in the short lived interim provincial government of Kurma Venkata Reddy Naidu during 1 April – 14 July 1937.
 After the defeat of the Justice party in the 1937 Assembly elections, Pannirselvam became the leader of the Justice party.
 He was one of the few Justice leaders to win in the 1937 elections, defeating George Joseph of the Indian National Congress from the Tanjore Constituency.
 The party under his leadership supported the Anti-Hindi agitations of 1937-40.
 He remained the leader of the party till 1938, when Periyar E. V. Ramasamy took over the leadership of the party in December 1938.

 Pannirselvam was knighted in the 1938 New Year Honours list.